vishakha-gautam11041997/EcTracker-1/README.md

 **Key Points**<br/>
 1. EcTracker possesses two distinct modules i.e. CellEnrich and TissueEnrich, to allow detection of cell-type or tissue-specific genes in the user-supplemented scRNA-sequencing dataset.
 2. CellEnrich utilizes the widely used AUCell package and leverages on the bonafide fetal and adult tissue markers curated from the large-scale single-cell atlases.
-3. EcTracker provides an enhanced visualization method for tracking the chromosomal locations of the selected genesets in a cluster-wise manner.
+3. EcTracker provides an enhanced visualization method for tracking the chromosomal locations of the selected genes in a cluster-wise manner.
 4. EcTracker implements DoRothEA and its associated statistical method VIPER that allow users to identify central transcription factors driving the expression of ectopic transcripts present in the user datasets.

 **Installation of the libraries** <br/>